rudylee/cbunny/README.md

 cbunny is a CakePHP app for demo purposes.
 Here is the demos list :

-* none at the moment.
+* jQuery UI Auto Complete.